-A School Administrator/Designee must complete the following tasks if ICE agents or other federal immigration officials come on campus for any reason: 1.
-IMMEDIATELY NOTIFY Region Administrator of Operations of Los Angeles School Police Department (Region AOO) nt (LASPD) Watch Commander (213) 625-6631 the ICE agent or federal immigration official or designee, phone number of the agent's supervisor and purpose of the visit 3.
-OBTAIN ANY DOCUMENTATION FROM THE AGENT (e.g., subpoena; search warrant) make dministrator of Operations who will forward to the Office of the 4.
-ADVISE THE AGENT that prior to proceeding with their request, and absent exigent circumstances, notifications and direction from specific District offices must take place 5.
-WAIT FOR FURTHER DIRECTION AND ADVICE from the Region Administrator of Operations to appropriately respond to the ICE agent request 6.
+A School Administrator/Designee must complete the following tasks if ICE agents or other federal immigration officials come on campus for any reason:

+1 / 1.
+IMMEDIATELY NOTIFY Region Administrator of Operations Los Angeles School Police Departme (Region AOO) nt (LASPD) Watch Commander (213) 625-6631 2.
+REQUEST THE NAME AND BADGE NUMBER of the ICE agent or federal immigration official or designee, phone number of the agent's supervisor and purpose of the visit 3.
+OBTAIN ANY DOCUMENTATION FROM THE AGENT (e.g., subpoena; search warrant) make copies of the documentation and send to Region Administrator of Operations who will forward to the Office of the General Counsel 4.
+ADVISE THE AGENT that prior to proceeding with their request, and absent exigent circumstances, notifications and direction from specific District offices must take place S. WAIT FOR FURTHER DIRECTION AND ADVICE from the Region Administrator of Operations to appropriately respond to the ICE agent request 6.
 ACTIVATE THE SCHOOL SITE CRISIS TEAM as needed (Attachment C) 7.
-CREATE ISTAR INCIDENT REPORT, as soon as practicable: Indicate incident type as on or off campus activity.
-In the Issue Type tab, select Law Enforcement Activity, sub-category Immigration and Customs Enforcement (ICE) Inquiry/Investigation 8.
-OBTAIN ADDITIONAL GUIDANCE FROM REGION AOO on any necessary notification to parents/ caregiver of the student who may be the focus of the ICE inquiry ICE RUMORED OR VERIFIED IN COMMUNITY If ICE agents or other federal immigration officials/designee are rumored or verified to be in the community, and this information may have an impact on school operations or students attending school, the School Administrator/Designee shall do the following: 1.
-IMMEDIATELY NOTIFY YOUR REGION ADMINISTRATOR OF OPERATIONS for further guidance and direction Exigent Circumstances Include, but are not limited to: NOTE: National security/terrorism Should an agent declare that exigent any person
+CREATE ISTAR INCIDENT REPORT, as soon as pro acticable: Indicate incident type as on or off campus activity.
+In vity, sub-category Immigration and Customs Enforcement (ICE) 8.
+OBTAIN ADDITIONAL GUIDANCE FROM REGION AOO on any necessary notification to parents/ caregiver of the student who may be the focus of the ICE inquiry ICE RUMORED OR VERIFIED IN COMMUNITY f ICE agents or other federal immigration officials/designee are rumored or verified to be in the community, and this nformation may have an impact on school operations or students attending school, the School Administrator/Designee shall do the following: 1.
+IMMEDIATELY NOTIFY YOUR REGION ADMINISTRATOR OF OPERATIONS for further guidance and direction Exigent Circumstances Include, but are not limited to: • National security/terrorism NOTE: Should an agent declare that exigent